webplatform/ops/README.md

 ## Building a **salt master**

-The main component of WebPlatform infrastructure is a VM called `salt` which is used as a server to launch every maintenance task and also as a SSH jump box.
+The main component of WebPlatform infrastructure is a VM called `salt` answering from **salt.webplatform.org** which is used as a server to launch every maintenance task and also as a SSH jump box.

 While *the salt master* is the most important component of WebPlatform’s infrastructure, the server is made in a way that we lose the server at any time and still be able to build a new one from scratch.